 Record sales to government institutions, like schools, libraries, etc, which may or may not include sales through PX stores.
 Many record contracts specify a reduced rate of artist royalty for institutional sales than for top-line records.

 The Interested Party Information Code (IPI code) is a unique ID number used in collective rights management in 120 countries.
-It is assigned by CISAC to each Interested Party, totalling more than 3,000,000 right holders worldwide.
+It is assigned by CISAC to each Interested Party, totaling more than 3,000,000 rights holders worldwide.

 IPI numbers come in two types: